adnanmk-1999/Clinic_Management_Frontend/README.md

 - Works beautifully across laptops, tablets, and desktops

-### 🌍 Why These Features Matter

-Collectively, these features:

-- Reduce miscommunication inside the clinic
-- Improve workflow speed
-- Centralize operations
-- Provide transparency and traceability
-- Make onboarding new staff easier
-- Deliver a polished, professional user experience

-> **In short:**
-> This system helps clinics run like well-organized, modern healthcare centers.

-## 🚀 Getting Started with the App
+# 🚀 Getting Started with the App

 This repository contains **only the frontend** of the Clinic Management System.
 To use the app fully, you must connect it to the **backend API**, which handles authentication, roles, patients, appointments, lab tests, and more.